-The wildlife in Antarctica is, rather unsurprisingly, quite a hardy lot.
-Given that the only creature tough enough to actually endure life this far south, all year long, is the elusive and majestic Emperor Penguin (more on this super-Antarctic hero later on) it means that all the incredible animals one encounters on a cruise to Antarctica must migrate here at the beginning of every southern Spring.
-They swim and fly for thousands of kilometres, feeding on krill (but mostly each other) to reach the resplendent shores of the Antarctic Peninsula.
-Once here, they must contend with harsh living conditions – from overcrowded nesting sites to stiff competition for a decent feed – all in arguably the remotest and most inhospitable place on earth.
+They swim and fly for thousands of kilometres, feeding on krill (but mostly each other) to reach the glorious shores of the Antarctic Peninsula.
+Once here, they must contend with harsh living conditions – from overcrowded nesting sites to stiff competition for a decent feed – all in arguably the remotest and most inhospitable place on earth – Antarctica.

 Well, for us humans, at least.

-Yes, Antarctica may often be dubbed ‘the most inhospitable place on earth’ but there are quite a few species of wildlife that may argue this but we doubt any would ever get offended.
-After all, when you live in a world where -2 degrees Celsius is considered ‘balmy’, you may just develop a bit of a thick skin.
+Yes, Antarctica may often be dubbed ‘the most inhospitable place on earth, but there are quite a few species of wildlife that may argue this, though we doubt many would get offended.
+After all, when you live in a world where -2 degrees Celsius is considered ‘balmy’, you may develop a thick skin.

 Here are just some of the most awe-inspiring creatures you may meet at the end of our world.